Top 5 Plant Cuttings Essentials

 4. Give Your Plants A Health Boost

-Simply spray your chosen plants with our Health Boosting Tonic, then 2 weeks later take cuttings from the plant and place them into your Hydropod Propagator.
+Simply revive your chosen plants with a spray of our Health Boosting Tonic, then 2 weeks later take cuttings from the plant and place them into your Hydropod Propagator.
 When the roots are about 3 inches long, pot the plants on as you usually would.

 5. Plant Pots & Trays